Code-Institute-Submissions/Hermeticpoet-milestone-project-1/README.md

 * Footer - provides users with copyright information and to contact or follow the band through social media links.
   These links also open to external sites.

+#### Hidden Features
+* There is an easter egg of sorts to be found on the listen page.
+Users who hover their mouse over the album covers will get a list of title tracks.

 ### Features Still to Implement
 * Back-End functionality - The contact form and Buy Now buttons will need some additional coding to become fully functional.
   This will also be the case for purchasing tickets for shows through the site.
 Buttons have been added for design / layout